ryokbys/nap/doc/analysis.rst

 .. note::

-  The file format used in this section, **akr**, is not used since years before.
-So the explanation here would not work correctly.
-We do not remove this section because somebody might be interested in the procedure used here...
+  The file format used in this section, **akr**, is no longer used since years before.
+So the explanation here would not work directly.
+But, we do not remove this section because somebody might be interested in the procedure used here...

 In order to get power spectrum from the MD simulation result, firstly we have to think how long the MD simulation has to be run.
 In case of Si, its phonon DOS exists up to about 16~18 THz which is the inverse of time interval of sampling data.